 4. Conclusion

-Parental selection, which based on the combining ability, is essential in hybrid program development.
+Parental selection, which is based on the combining ability, is essential in hybrid program development.
 Statistical analysis revealed significant difference for all characters indicating the existence of genetic variation among genotypes for those characters.
 GCA effects and SCA effects were significant for some of observed characters.
 The ratio of GCA/SCA effects were less than unity for all studied traits indicating that non-additive gene was more imperative than additive gene action.
 The reciprocal effects were noticed for ear length, row length, number of rows per ear and number of kernels per row indicating the influence of maternal genes.
 The overall study of GCA effects suggested that P7 and P8 is excellent general combiner for plant height, whereas P2 is suitable as a good combiner to reduce plant height and ear height.
 P3 and P8 would be selected as the best parents for the breeding program of early flowering and early maturity.
 P7, P1 and P4 would be the best parents for increasing marketable yield character and considered as good combiners for improving marketable ear.
 For marketable yield, P6 had highest positive GCA effects followed by P7 and P4.
 Those parents would be the best parents for increasing marketable yield character and could be considered as good combiners for improving this trait.
 Results of specific combining ability effects revealed that crosses P1×P7, P5×P6, P1×P6 and P3×P8 would be selected as good combiners for maximum fresh ear yield as maximum positive SCA value.
 These crosses could be utilized for future breeding work after confirming the stability of their performances across different environments, more rewarding in a hybrid breeding program after thorough research at different agro ecological zones.

 References